Chest Pain and Breathing: Inhaling Deeply, Moving, or Lying

-Chest pain when breathing has a simple cause.
-Healthy people, when they are asked, say that they do not feel their breathing at all.
+Chest pain when breathing relates to low O2 levels in the body.
+Healthy people, when asked, say that they do not feel their breathing at all.
 This is because it is very slow and small (see numbers below).
 In contrast, people with chronic diseases breathe 2-3 times more air than the medical norm.
 Their breathing is too fast and too deep.
 (Many people actually try to breathe deeply and get sharp chest pain!)

 Overbreathing leads to reduced oxygenation of the brain, heart and other vital organs.
-As a result, many people develop chest pain when breathing or when breathing in (during inhalations).
-This chest pain when inhaling deeply can occur during or after exercise, during sleep (especially supine sleep), after meals, due to stress and deep breathing (which was never a part of classic yoga), and so forth.
+As a result, many people develop chest pain when breathing or when breathing in (during deeper inhalations).
+This chest pain when inhaling deeply can occur during or after exercise or when moving, during sleep (especially supine sleep, but also when lying on the left or right sides), after meals (overeating and large meals intensify breathing), due to stress and deep breathing (which was never a part of classic yoga), and so forth.

 We already reviewed a Japanese clinical study, in which doctors asked over 200 patients with coronary artery spasm to voluntarily hyperventilate (to breathe deeply).
 What was the result?
 100% of patients experienced sharp angina pain.